ABOUT ART DECO ARCHITECTURE

 Art Deco style came to be associated with the Roaring ’20s in America since it was most popular during this decade.
 Famous examples of Art Deco buildings include the Empire State Building, Rockefeller Center, and the Chrysler building.

-Some of the most influential architects in the Art Deco movement include Josef Hoffman, Le Corbusier, and August Perret.
+Some of the most influential architects in the Art Deco movement include Josef Hoffman, Le Corbusier, and Auguste Perret.
 Notably, Art Deco architecture was used primarily in commercial buildings rather than residential homes.
 Today, Art Deco remains a popular style for interior decorating and furniture.